MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 To renew the Network Controller node certificate, perform the following steps on each Network Controller VM:

 1. Procure the new certificate and put it in the Personal store of the Local Machine (LocalMachine\My).
 If it's a self-signed certificate, it must also be placed in the (LocalMachine\Root) store of every Network Controller VM.
+For information about how to a create new certificate or issue it from a Certification Authority, see [Manage certificates for Software Defined Networking](/windows-server/networking/sdn/security/sdn-manage-certs).

 1. Assign the new certificate to a variable: